mhucka/pangolin-notebook/templates/front-template.md

 <div class="article-list">$contents</div>

-The table of contents can appear anywhere in the front page; simple write text above and/or below.
+The table of contents can appear anywhere in the front page; simple write text above and/or below, as shown here in this example.
 (You can even skip writing any text at all, but beware that mystery is not usually a desirable feature in a notebook.)